delafthi/old-dotfiles/papis/README.md

 # Papis

-Papis is a terminal based bibliography manager.
-The configuration set paths, keybindings and default viewer
+Papis is a powerful and highly extensible command-line based document and bibliography manager.

 ## Dependencies